SeanWHughes/CRAKIN-CFD-Automation/docs/guides/config_gui_codeguide.md

 ### CONFIG GUI:
-The config\_gui directory contains a large set of classes, methods, and functions used to customize the config.json setup and integration within the config GUI.
+The *crakin\\config\_gui\\* directory contains a large set of classes, methods, and functions used to customize the config.json setup and integration within the config GUI.

 ### STRUCTURE:
-Briefly, the structure of the entire config\_gui codebase is as follows:
+Briefly, the structure of the entire *crakin\\config\_gui\\* codebase is as
+follows:

     InputRowSpec -> InputRowElementBuilder -> InputRowBuilder ->
     PolyInputRowSpec -> PolyInputRowBuilder

-The gui\_core.py is used to setup the GUI window and any of the more complex non-input row elements of the GUI.
-The config\_io.py is used to communicate info between the frontend and backend (config.json).
+The *gui\_core.py* is used to setup the GUI window and any of the more complex non-input row elements of the GUI.
+The *config\_io.py* is used to communicate info between the frontend and backend (config.json).

 ### NAMING CONVENTIONS: